 When Walt Disney conceptualized the Magic Kingdom, he decreed that it (and Disneyland over on the west coast) should remain dry, with no alcohol served on the premises (except for Club 33 in Disneyland).
 But that tradition ended in 2012 when Be Our Guest Restaurant in new Fantasyland began serving adult beverages at dinner.

 Now, alcohol can be found in all four of the Walt Disney World parks, at table service, quick service, and snack stands all over the parks.
-And now that the 2018 Disney Dining Plan includes an alcoholic drink for guests 21 and older, drinking at the World is part of the experience for many.
+And as of 2018, now that the Disney Dining Plan includes an alcoholic drink for guests 21 and older, drinking at the World is part of the experience for many.

 And, WOW, are there ever some fun choices (including non-alcoholic mocktails, too)!